Gawthrop Greenwood attorney and partner Stacey L. Fuller has been named President of the Board…

 Donna Sinnott is an Internationally Board Certified Lactation Consultant, a Certified Birth Doula and Certified Postpartum Doula.
 Her journey began after the birth of her first child when she struggled with breastfeeding, inspiring her work as an advocate for healthy moms and strong babies for 30 years.

-At Main Line Health, Donna has been successfully empowering thousands of women and families with her positive, non-judgmental educational style.
+At Main Line Health, “Boob Donna” – as she is fondly known for her expertise in lactation – has been successfully empowering thousands of women and families with her positive, non-judgmental educational style.
 When the pandemic hit, she became the lead educator of Main Line Health’s Prenatal Breastfeeding classes, in which she has personally taught over 3,000 families virtually.
 In 2016, she was awarded the Barbara Tachovsky 5 Star Care Award, given to only one hospital employee each year.
 She has been system chair of the Lactation Committee and serves as coordinator of the Keystone 10 Initiative, a Department of Health initiative aimed at improving the protection, promotion and support of breastfeeding for all Pennsylvania families.